Carleslc/kotlin-extensions/README.md

 1. `git clone https://github.com/Carleslc/kotlin-extensions.git`
 2. `cd kotlin-extensions`
 3. Build the KotlinExtensions with `mvn clean install`.
 This also adds this project to your local Maven repository.
-4. Add the `kotlin-extensions-0.5.jar` from `target` folder as a dependency of your project.
+If you wish, you can use these steps to add the dependency using Maven without accessing to the remote repository.

-If you wish you can use these steps to add the dependency using Maven without accessing to the remote repository.
+Otherwise you will need to add the `kotlin-extensions-0.5.jar` from generated `target` folder as a dependency of your project.

 In addition, if needed, you can add the dependencies of [funKTionale](https://github.com/MarioAriasC/funKTionale) and [guava](https://github.com/google/guava) as they are very powerful to complement this library.